balenaltd/handbook/Travel-&-Expenses-101.md

 ## How should I book my flight?

 At Balena we use a user friendly travel service called NexTravel.
-Should you require to travel at any point you will be given access to NexTravel using your resin.io email.
+Should you require to travel at any point you will be given access to NexTravel using your balena email.
 The process is quite easy.
 You choose your desired flight and send it to be approved.

 Take some time to read these [NexTravel guides & info](https://www.nextravel.com/guide/user), before you travel.